Foster Care FAQs

 Can I adopt my foster child?

-It is absolutely possible.
+It is possible.
 The primary goal of foster care is reunification.
-If reunification is not an option, placing agencies can be considered as an adoptive resource if they choose to be.
+If reunification is not an option, placing agencies can be considered as an adoptive resource if they choose.

 Can the foster child go on vacation with my foster family?